groszekjeden/AndroidSourceArchive/crDroid/redfin-pixel-5/SOURCES.md

 license files, and attribution.

 This archive is not affiliated with or endorsed by crDroid, LineageOS, Google, Evolution X, or the original repository owners.

+## Archive Purpose

+This repository is intended to preserve historical Android custom-ROM source trees, dependencies, build information, and provenance.

+Repository branches are organized by Android version, while ROMs and devices are organized within each branch.
+Google, Evolution X, or the original repository owners.

 ## Archive Information